How do I get started?

-To get started, you can talk to a transit expert at the number below.
+To get started, you can talk to a transit expert at 612-373-3333.
 Tell the representative where you’re starting and where you want to go.
 You’ll get personalized trip information, including schedule times and fare information.
 Ask the representative where to wait for your bus, or just look for the closest bus stop sign on your route.

 Be sure to get to the stop five minutes early.
 When the bus approaches, signal for it to stop.
 Always check the sign above the windshield for the route number to make sure it’s yours.
 The sign also will flash some of the major streets and destinations on the route.
 If the bus is the one you want, just hop on.

-You can also use the tools on the right of every page to see how to do it yourself online or use the Trip Planner.
+You can also use the tools on the home page to see how to do it yourself online or use the Trip Planner.

-If you have a Go-To Card, Metropass, U-Pass or Go-To College Pass, touch it to the Go-To circle on the blue card reader as you board.
+If you have a Go-To Card, Metropass, College Pass, or Student Pass, touch it to the Go-To circle on the card reader as you board.

 On some trips, you may have to take more than one bus or train to get where you're going.
 If you pay in cash, ask the bus driver for a transfer.
 It’s free and good for unlimited rides for up to 2½ hours.

-If you pay with a Go-To Card, Metropass, U-Pass or Go-To College Pass, you can transfer to any bus or to light rail for 2½ hours.
-Your transfer is built into the card – just make sure to touch your card to the reader on the bus as you board or to the card reader on the rail platform before boarding light rail.
+If you pay with a Go-To Card, Metropass, College Pass or Student Pass, you can transfer to any bus or to light rail for 2½ hours.
+Your transfer is built into the card – just make sure to touch your card to the reader on the bus as you board or to the card reader on the station platform before boarding METRO lines.

 If you pay with a SuperSaver 31-Day Pass or Stored Value Card, your transfer to another bus is also built in.
 However, you cannot use a SuperSaver Stored Value Card if you're transferring to the train.
-Bus drivers no longer issue rail-only transfers.
 Get a Go-To Card, which has a transfer built into your card.